addicted2crypto/addicted2crypto/README.md

 - 📝 I regularly share my research, projects, and thoughts on Twitter.
 Feel free to follow me for updates! @willbdeving

-- 💬 Want to discuss next.js, React, TypeScript, Node, Solidity, PHP, JavaScript, CSS, or training local LLMs?
+- 💬 Want to discuss next.js, React, TypeScript, Node, Solidity, PHP, JavaScript, CSS, C#, CMS or training local LLMs?
 I’m happy to chat about these topics and more.
 - 📫 Get in touch with me on Twitter or check out my experiences here.
 If you’d like to schedule a coffee chat, just send me a DM! **https://x.com/willbdeving**

 - 📄 Know about my experiences [https://x.com/willbdeving]  DM => (request for coffee chat.)